aderosa1138/videogeolocationr/README.md

-# video_geolocation_r
+# videogeolocationr
  Recognition and geolocation of objects from video using r

-A pair of scripts for processing geotagged video into an R dataframe containing object counts tied to location at a specified time interval.
+A package for processing geotagged video into an R dataframe containing object counts tied to location at a specified time interval.
-Scripts use ExifTool and YOLOv3 for obtaining geolocation data and object recognition respectively.
+ExifTool and YOLOv3 are used for obtaining geolocation data and object recognition respectively.

 ##Dependencies